Why Honeymoon in New Zealand?

 I’ve noted some of the luxury lodges, hotels, and other types of accommodation available in the destinations above, but realistically, your honeymoon is unlikely to be non-stop luxury stays!

 Instead, I’d recommend mixing it up with some hotels, lodges, and private Airbnb stays.

 Many travellers to New Zealand like to hire a campervan to travel around, but personally, we liked being able to stay in different places on our honeymoon and just drive our little car around whenever we wanted to go somewhere instead of having to have a small and cramped van, or a big campervan to negotiate with!

 How to get around

-It’s unlikely you’ll be able to cover all of these destinations, but hopefully, this helps you narrow down your New Zealand honeymoon itinerary.
+It’s unlikely you’ll be able to cover all these destinations, but hopefully, this helps you narrow your New Zealand honeymoon itinerary.